 On September 6, 2017, Hurricane Irma made official landfall in the U.S. Virgin Islands as a Category 5.
 Extreme winds and heavy rainfall ravaged parts of the U.S. Virgin Islands, particularly St. Thomas and St. John.
-On September 20, 2017, as the U.S. Virgin Islands continued to recover from Hurricane Irma, the core of Hurricane Maria passed just south of the U.S. Virgin Islands on its way to Puerto Rico.
-Maria's outer eyewall devastated St. Croix with
+On September 20, 2017, as the U.S. Virgin Islands

-1 Above and Below claim submission undated and received December 20, 2018.
+1 Above and Below Marine Services claim submission undated and received December 20, 2018.